davidson16807/tectonics.js/docs/ramblings/programming-style.md

 	 Abstraction exists for the same reason polymorphism exists.
 	 It lets you offer guarantees about your code that you can then later rely on.
 	 This way, you no longer need to know the inner state of a function.
-	 But of all the guarantees you can regularly offer when writing your code, I can think of none more powerful than to guarantee that your function is pure, stateless, and free of side effects, yet OOP outright advocates the dereliction of this guarantee when it sermonizes the use of methods that modify private attributes that can never be known to users.
+	 But of all the guarantees you can regularly offer when writing your code, I can think of none more powerful than to guarantee that your function is pure, stateless, idempotent, or free of side effects (whatever you want to call it). yet OOP outright advocates the dereliction of this guarantee when it sermonizes the use of methods that modify private attributes that can never be known to users.
 	 To add insult to injury, OOP then uses the principle of encapsulation to claim that it's actually a good thing that users can never truly understand how the code they rely on operates.
 Encapsulation